andrija-mitrovic/FZWS/README.md

 Folder FZWS.ConsoleUI contains an example of how to use this library.
 View file *FZWS.ConsoleUI/Program.cs*

+# Error "The request was aborted: Could not create SSL/TLS secure channel"
+Before instantiating FZWSConfig object, you need to add these two lines of code:

+  ServicePointManager.Expect100Continue = true;
+  ServicePointManager.SecurityProtocol = SecurityProtocolType.Tls12;

 # Open source license
 The MIT License (MIT)